 Rowing ergometer if you need to burn some calories

 Pavoni Espresso and Bialetti Mokka

 A reasonably sized philosophy and psychology library

-Whiskey, Wine and German beer to supplement conversations.
+Whisky, Wine and craft beer to supplement conversations.

-Argentina, Austria, Barbados, Belgium, Brazil, Bulgaria, Chile, China, Colombia, Denmark, England, France, Germany, Greece, Hungary, India, Italy, Japan, Moldova, Republic of, Nepal, Netherlands, Poland, Portugal, Romania, Russian Federation, Spain, Turkey, Ukraine, United States
+Argentina, Austria, Barbados, Belgium, Brazil, Bulgaria, Chile, China, Colombia, Denmark, England, France, Germany, Greece, Hong Kong, Hungary, India, Italy, Japan, Luxembourg, Moldova, Myanmar, Nepal, Netherlands, Poland, Portugal, Romania, Russian Federation, Singapore, South Korea, Spain, Switzerland, Taiwan, Turkey, Ukraine, United Kingdom, United States